AdeleResearchGroup/Cube/README.md

 Compile all the project
 -----------------------

-Go to the 'src' directory and type:
+Go to the ''src'' directory and type:

 > mvn clean install

 Generate the documentation
 ----------------------------

-Go to the doc directory and run:
+Go to the ''doc'' directory and run:

 > mvn clean site